Monster Mania 2015: Hunt Valley, Maryland Review

 Halloween & Pet Semetary Q & A Panel

-My favorite part of Monster-Mania Con is the Questions and Answer segments with the actors.
-This year as most years, they could get several cast members from the same movie together, like Halloween and Pet Sematary.
+My favorite part is the question-and-answer segment with the actors.
+This year, as most years, they could get several cast members from the same movie together, like Halloween and Pet Sematary.

-The last Q and A was with Matthew Lillard and Roger Jackson from the Scream Franchise, which started at 9 pm.
+The last Q&A started at 9 p.m. with Matthew Lillard and Roger Jackson from the Scream Franchise.

-The most unique Q and A had to be the Halloween Reunion with Nick Castle, Tony Moran, Charles Cyphers, Will Sandin, Don Shanks, and Tom Atkins.
+The most unique Q&A was the Halloween Reunion with Nick Castle, Tony Moran, Charles Cyphers, Will Sandin, Don Shanks, and Tom Atkins.

 Tony Moran

-Tony Moran wasn’t announced on stage with the other actors, so he came in through the room’s back door to the conference room while talking with someone on his cell phone.
+Tony Moran wasn’t announced onstage with the other actors, so he entered through the back door of the conference room while talking on his cell phone.

-The rest of the crew were already seated with their microphones in front of them.
+The rest of the crew was already seated with their microphones in front of them.

-While sitting on the panel, Tony talked over the other actors and dropped “f-bombs” during the Q and A, and I believe Dave Hagan told his tech guy to cut Tony’s microphone.
+While sitting on the panel, Tony talked over the other actors and dropped “f-bombs” during the Q&A, and I believe Dave Hagan told his tech guy to cut Tony’s microphone.

 I don’t think Tony noticed because he kept talking out of turn even after Charles Cyphers scolded him.

-The Halloween cast and Dave didn’t look too happy with Tony Moran during the Q and A.
+The Halloween cast and Dave didn’t look too happy with Tony Moran during the Q&A.

 If you’re wondering who Tony is, he is the face you see in the original Halloween movie when Michael Myers becomes unmasked.
 He didn’t play Michael Myers in the original Halloween; Nick Castle did.